-We have audited the financial statements of Ikamva Lisezandleni Zethu (Non-Profit Organisation) set out on pages 10 to 19, which comprise the statement of financial position as at 30 November 2019, and the statement comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Ikamva Lisezandleni Zethu (Non-Profit Organisation) set out on pages 10 to 21, which comprise the statement of financial position as at 30 November 2020, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Ikamva Lisezandleni Zethu (Non-Profit Organisation) as at 30 November 2019, and its financial performance and cash flows for the year then ended in accordance with the basis of accounting policies as set out in note 1 of the financial statements.
+In our opinion, the financial statements of Ikamva Lisezandleni Zethu (Non-Profit Organisation) for the year ended 30 November 2020 are prepared, in all material respects, in accordance with the basis of accounting described in note 1 of the financial statements.